Mathematics

 10.1 Definition

 Definition 3.
-PPP is symbolically necessary for system S\mathcal{S}S, written ⊙P\odot P⊙P, when:
+PP is symbolically necessary for system S\mathcal{S}, written P\odot P, when:

 2. Constructive Inaccessibility.
-PPP cannot be finitely constructed by S\mathcal{S}S's operations.
+PP cannot be finitely constructed by S\mathcal{S}'s operations.

 3. Projective Exactness.
-Finite subsystems can generate exact local structure by referencing PPP through bounded projections.
+Finite subsystems can generate exact local structure by referencing PP through bounded projections.

 10.3 The observer equation